* In the middle of nowhere, Poland *

 * ALL PRICES ARE PER PERSON *

-AVAILABILITY (STANDARD): MEDIUM (Less than 35 tickets left)
+AVAILABILITY (STANDARD): LOW (Less than 15 tickets left)

 AVAILABILITY (PRIVATE): SOLD OUT